harshbir026/DeepFake./README.md

 - Identity fraud
 - Erosion of public trust

-Most existing methods fail to generalize across different generators — our approach addresses this gap.
+Most existing methods fail to generalize across different generators: our approach addresses this gap.

 ------------------------------------------------------------------------------------